12 Ways to Break Through Weight Loss Plateau: Remarkable Tips and Strateg

 How Do You Know If You've Hit a Weight Loss Plateau?

-If you did not notice any change in your weight for several weeks despite sticking to your same exercise and diet routine.
-It is a common sign that you have hit a weight loss plateau.
+Suppose you did not notice any change in your weight for several weeks despite sticking to your same exercise and diet routine.
+It is a common sign that you have reached a weight-loss plateau.

 How Long Does a Weight Loss Plateau Last?